arch92/TributePage/README.md

 # Tribute Page

-It is a tribute page to Grace Hopper.

-The project uses only HTML and CSS.
-It shows the timeline of events of Grace Hopper.
+It is a tribute Page which is the front-end development project in FreeCodeCamp.
+The page shows the Timeline of events of life of Grace Hopper.

 # Tools Used
 HTML5 <br/>